DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

 *   **Vehicle (VHC):** A mobile entity (e.g., a car) running a ROS2 environment.
 It generates data on various ROS2 topics (e.g., MAP, SPEED, GPS, PICTURES) and can request to offload computations.
 *   **MEC Server & Docker Instances:** A Mobile Edge Computing server, also running a ROS2 environment, typically within Docker containers.
 It performs computations on data received from VHCs.
 Each MEC Docker instance is dedicated to processing tasks for exactly one VHC.
 *   **Offloading Manager (OM):** An external system responsible for high-level decision-making.
 It decides if and where offloading should occur, manages MEC resources (e.g., instructing the MEC Control Plane to spawn Docker containers), and instructs the Bridge on how to route data.
 * **Bridge:** The application being designed.
 It sits between VHCs and MECs, routing messages according to OM's directives.
-It comprises a Control Plane and a Data Plane.
+It comprises:
+  - **Control Plane:** Acts as a TCP server, managing control communication with VHCs and the OM.
+  - **Data Plane:** Acts as a TCP client, establishing connections to gateways (VHCs and MECs) for message routing.
 *   **MEC Control Plane:** An entity (presumably part of the MEC infrastructure or managed by OM) that can spawn/destroy Docker containers on MEC servers based on OM directives.
-*   **Task Database:** An external, static database that maps a "task ID" (used in control communications) to the specific input ROS2 topics required for that task and the output ROS2 topic(s) that will carry the results.
-This database does not change during runtime.
+*   **Task Database:** An external, static database that maps a "task ID" (used in control communications) to the specific input ROS2 topics required for that task, **their expected `Message Type` byte (as per the Modular GW protocol)**, and the output ROS2 topic(s) (and **their `Message Type` bytes**) that will carry the results.
+This database does not change during runtime and is crucial for the Control Plane to translate OM directives into routing rules for the Data Plane.

 ### 1.3.
 High-Level Communication Paths
 *   **VHC <-> Bridge Control Plane <-> OM:** For control messages (e.g., offloading requests, keep-alives, OM directives).
 VHC-OM communication is always relayed via the Bridge Control Plane.